Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 Frost and sun; wonderful day!

-You are still dozing, my lovely friend -
+You are still dozing, dear friend -

 It's time, beauty, wake up:

-Towards the northern Aurora,
+Towards northern Aurora,

 Be the star of the north!

-Evening, do you remember, the blizzard was angry,
+In the evening, do you remember, the blizzard was angry,

 The moon is like a pale spot